 More useful information for hiking Mount Karisimbi:

-- Unlike the other treks that can be booked on the day, Karisimbi Volcano hike has to be booked inadvance.
+- Unlike the other treks that can be booked on the day, Hiking Mount Karisimbi has to be booked in advance.
 Give it 2 days at least if you can’t book more days before.
-Jungle Escape Africa is glad to arrange for you this Karisimbi hiking tour plus more other packages you may be interested in.

 - Hire a porter to assist in carrying your luggage and he will be of great help in those challenging parts of the hike where he can even offer a pull or push.
 With such challenging hikes taking through muddy trails, you don’t need anything to ruin the energy you may have reserved for the trek.

 - Your packing list should include good but light hiking boots, a sleeping bag and an assortment of warm clothes for the cold night/summit, woolen gloves, head gear, stockings, a fleece jacket and some rain gear.
 Wear long hiking pants and long sleeved tops to protect you from the stinging nettles.

 - There is more space for acclimatization this being a 2 day hiking adventure and as a matter of this, one may not need great hiking experience to take up the Karisimbi challenge.
 Nevertheless, the hike requires you to have some level of fitness and in good health state.
 There will always be tough or hard-to-navigate sections of the trail and this is where a call for prior preparedness comes in.
 It has to be both mental and physical.

 - At any point you find the altitude to start taking a toll on you, just talk to your head guide and pace yourselves accordingly.
 In most cases however, the hike leaves no one behind as it moves at the pace of the slowest person in the group.